 Ductless mini split-system ACs

 You may see the phrase “split units in bedrooms” in rental listings.
 What this means is that each room has its own ductless mini-split AC.
-These are popular in Europe and Asia and are catching on in the U.S. They’re often mounted high up on a wall so they’re less of an eyesore, and are connected to an outdoor compressor.
+They’re often mounted high up on a wall so they’re less of an eyesore, and are connected to an outdoor compressor.
 So if you want to install one in your co-op or condo, you will need to get board approval.

-These are good options if you can’t install central air (more on that later).
+These are good options if you can’t install central air.
 Hook-ups between the outdoor and indoor units generally require only a three-inch hole through a wall for the conduit, and multiple units can be connected to a single compressor.
 They’re small, relatively quiet, and can be used for cooling (or heating) individual rooms.
 The number you’ll need depends on the number of rooms you want to cool.
 You’ll also need to have the units professionally installed.

 Because these units heat as well as cool, they get a SEER rating, a seasonal energy efficiency ratio, as opposed to an EER.
 This is determined by dividing the total electric energy input by the annual cooling output.
 As with an EER, the higher the rating, the more efficient the model will be.
 For more on the pros and cons of these systems, check out energy.gov.

-This 9,000 BTU unit is the best-selling split-system on Amazon with four stars based on 1,202 customer reviews.
+This 9,000 BTU unit is one of the best-selling split systems on Amazon with four and a half stars based on 2,867 customer reviews.
 Its SEER is 19.5.
 It has air conditioning, heating, dehumidification, and ventilation.
-The unit comes with an installation kit and remote control.
-You can buy a smart controller kit separately.
+The unit comes with an installation kit, remote control, and tech support for five years.

 Packaged terminal air conditioner (PTAC)